BeCuriousS/ippg-toolbox/ippgtoolbox/detection/skin/deeplab/README.md

-# Instructions to tun deeplab for skin detection
+# Instructions to run deeplab for skin detection

 - The deeplab implementation is not easy to handle at the moment as it is based on the original repository of deeplab: https://github.com/tensorflow/models/tree/master/research/deeplab